Teaching Kids Scripture Study, Part 3: Real Life Examples

 How can I do this?
 By feasting upon the scriptures myself, for myself.

-2 Nephi 4:16 Then, “my soul delighteth in the things of the Lord; and my heart pondereth continually upon the things which I have seen and heard.”
+2 Nephi 4:16 states, “my soul delighteth in the things of the Lord; and my heart pondereth continually upon the things which I have seen and heard.”

 I can then share with my children what and how the Lord is speaking to me during my one on one time with Him.
 My children see me studying the scriptures, highlighting, marking, taking notes, and praying to our Heavenly Father daily.
 They see my love for the Lord and His Word.
 They wish to emulate what they have seen me do, and they desire to do the same so they can have that relationship with our Heavenly Father and know Him personally.